karatelabs/karate/README.md

 * def result = JavaDemo.doWorkStatic('world')
 * assert result == 'hello world'
 ```

+Note that JSON gets auto-converted to `Map` (or `List`) when making the cross-over to Java.
+Refer to the [`cats-java.feature`](karate-demo/src/test/java/demo/java/cats-java.feature) demo for an example.

 ## `callonce`
 Cucumber has a limitation where `Background` steps are re-run for every `Scenario`.
 And if you have a`Scenario Outline`, this happens for *every* row in the `Examples`.
 This is a problem especially for expensive, time-consuming HTTP calls, and this has been an [open issue for a long time](https://github.com/cucumber/cucumber-jvm/issues/515).